-Preparatory to the 2011 general elections in Nigeria, there already exists public (mass) apathy and cynicism in town.
-The attitude however suggests that, as usual, the elections will not be 10 credible, free and fair.
-The people have become atrophied by cynicism and mistrust of 11 government and people in government.
-What may have informed this development is the abysmal collapse of internal democracy in Nigeria?s political parties.
-It is in the light of this, 13 the paper attempts to examine some of the basic challenges of internal democracy as it 14 constitutes the main factor for the intra-party wrangling rocking the fabrics of the Peoples 15 Democratic Party of Nigeria.
-In conclusion, the paper advances few means of tackling the 16 menace so as to pave way for smooth and free-flow elections in 2011.
-17
+Abstract: Preparatory to the 2011 general elections in Nigeria, there already exists public (mass) apathy and cynicism in town.
+The attitude however suggests that, as usual, the elections will not be credible, free and fair.
+The people have become atrophied by cynicism and mistrust of government and people in government.
+What may have informed this development is the abysmal collapse of internal democracy in Nigeria's political parties.
+It is in the light of this, the paper attempts to examine some of the basic challenges of internal democracy as it constitutes the main factor for the intra-party wrangling rocking the fabrics of the Peoples Democratic Party of Nigeria.
+In conclusion, the paper advances few means of tackling the menace so as to pave way for smooth and free-flow elections in 2011.

-Index terms- Political Parties, Internal Democracy, Social Capital and Political Will.
+Keywords: Political Parties, Internal Democracy, Social Capital and Political Will.

-1 I. INTRODUCTION
+I. Introduction